-Located in Lucedale, Mississippi, George Regional Health & Rehab Center is one of a mere two available facilities in the area.
-This is a subpar facility, with an overall grade of D. Based on our ratings, this place may not be a great fit for most prospective residents.
-We would not blame you if you're ready to stop reading and find another nursing home.
-However, if you want to learn more about this nursing home's category grades, inspection grades are discussed in the next paragraph.
+George Regional Health & Rehab Center is a small government-owned facility located in Lucedale, Mississippi.
+This is a subpar facility, with an overall grade of D. Based on our ratings, this facility likely isn't a great fit for most people.
+We wouldn't blame you if you are ready to stop reading and find another nursing home.
+However, if you want to learn more about this place's category grades, inspection grades are discussed in the next section.

 George Regional Health & Rehab Center